 Of course, an event of this magnitude is not without its challenges, even in Sri Lanka.
 Before kicking off the inaugural BBW sale, the organizing team had to initially struggle for a venue.
 Additionally, working out the logistics of the whole initiative proved to be challenging as well.
 But judging by the community response so far, its safe to say their efforts would have paid off.
 The Big Bad Wolf is one of the most anticipated sales of the year.

-What will the Big Bad Wolf bring?
+What will the Big Bad Wolf bring this year?

-Whether its your favorite Marvel comic, or that self help book you’ve been dying to get your hands on.
+Whether it’s your favorite Marvel comic or that self help book you’ve been dying to get your hands on.
 BBW have everything to offer for the avid reader.
 In case you’re still curious, genres would generally include, Fiction, Literature, Young Adult, Business & Economics, Self Help, Biography, and History.
 According to Nishan Wasalathanthri, Director of ProRead Lanka, the collection includes over 1.5 million books covering 20,000 high-end english titles.